uvarc/rc-website/content/userinfo/research-value.md

 Research Value Storage can be requested for $45/TB/YR through UVa [ServiceNow](https://virginia.service-now.com/).
 After logging into ServiceNow, click the Service Request Catalog > Hosting > Storage - Research Value Storage to access the request form.
 Users can specify the size and name of the Research Value Storage directory and the name of an existing MyGroups group that can access the space.
 If the MyGroups group does not yet exist, please create one through the [ITS MyGroups system](http://its.virginia.edu/mygroups/) before filling out the value storage request form.

+When your Research Value Storage share is created, you will receive an email an from uvaprod@service-now containing the NFS mount `sammas.storage.virginia.edu:vol###`, where ### refers to the specific volume number, and the SMB map `\\sammas.storage.virginia.edu\MyGroup_name`.

 # Data transfer